keremify/ignitx/README.md

 3. Click the **Console** tab
 4. If you see a warning about pasting, type `allow pasting` and press Enter first
 5. Copy any script from the IGNITX website, paste it into the console, and press **Enter**
+6. If an error occurs after waiting for 1 minutes, try to close your AdBlockers.

 ---